QualiSystems/devguide_source/_posts/2016-04-30-getting-started.markdown

 The generated folder contains all of the basic scaffolding needed for the new shell.
 We will review the shell project structure in a more in-depth manner in later stages of this guide.

 Finally, lets make sure all of the basic package requirements for the shell are satisfied.
-Run the follwing command:

-'python -m pip install .\src\requirements.txt' from the root of the project directory.
+Run the following command from the root of the project directory:

+{% highlight bash %}
+python -m pip install -r .\src\requirements.txt
+{% endhighlight %}

 ### Testing the basic workflow